 While most children learn a second language during school, it’s never too late to learn something new.

 The number of adult language learners is significant.
 Still, most of them do not have time to attend regular classes.
-But even with a smaller time investment, you can lay a good foundation for Japanese study.
+Even with a smaller time investment, you can lay a solid foundation for studying Japanese.

-The Japanese language has been piquing the interest of people around the world.
+The Japanese language has been piquing the interest of people worldwide.

-Because it is so different from the rest of the world’s languages, people find mysteries about Japanese.
+Because it differs from other languages, Japanese is often seen as mysterious.
 We also consider it one of the most challenging languages to learn.

-Some market players have rightly identified the need to meet both ends of balancing time and still learning a tricky language.
-So, they have smartly devised apps, software, and web SaaS for learning Japanese.
+Some market players have rightly identified the need to balance time and ongoing learning in a complex language.
+They have smartly developed apps, software, and SaaS platforms for learning Japanese.

 Do apps really help you learn Japanese?

-Using an app means you control your pace based on your time and learning pattern.
+Using an app lets you control your pace based on your schedule and learning style.

 On a busy or off-day, you do not have an obligation to attend a class and end up not actually learning anything productively.
 The choice of when and how much to study is in your hands.

-Most apps have small sessions that you can fit into your schedule easily.
-Besides, their lesson plans will give you a choice to start with basics ranging from greetings to idioms based on your needs.
+Most apps offer short sessions you can fit into your schedule.
+Besides, their lesson plans will give you a choice to start with the basics, ranging from greetings to idioms, based on your needs.

-It also benefits you to keep yourself engaged productively in the short periods you may get between schedules.
+It also benefits you by keeping you productive during the short intervals between schedules.

-Images, sound, and video may help make a method more successful and compelling.
-Most mobile app suppliers use visualization.
-And it may help memorize language or introductory statements.
+Images, audio, and video can make a method more successful and compelling.
+Most mobile app suppliers use visualization, which may help memorize language or introductory statements.

 It also includes speaking and listening exercises, which are more fruitful than learning to talk alone.